 Linux infrastructure has long been my primary professional interest with security a close second although lately that balance shifted toward security.
-I started using Linux in the late `90s and have been a Linux systems administrator for almost that long before switching my focus to security.
+I started using Linux in the late `90s and started working as a Linux systems administrator not long afterwards and continued in that role for about fifteen years before switching my focus to security.

-Currently I am the President of Purism, a company that creates computer hardware and software focused on privacy, security, and freedom.
+Most recently I was the President of Purism, a company that creates computer hardware and software focused on privacy, security, and freedom and joined the company as its Chief Security Officer in 2018.
 In the past I've automated myself out of jobs in a number of industries including fintech, enterprise security, mobile applications, telecom, and direct marketing.

 Outside of my day job I do quite a bit of technical writing.
 I have written books for Addison Wesley, Prentice Hall, and O'Reilly including Linux Hardening in Hostile Networks, DevOps Troubleshooting, The Official Ubuntu Server Book and Knoppix Hacks, among others.
+Most recently I published How To Write A Tech Book on Lulu.
 I also wrote a monthly column for Linux Journal magazine for many years.
 My most recent writing can be found on the Purism blog.
 You can see a complete list of my writing credits on my personal bibliography.

-I also do a lot of public speaking on Linux and security including a keynote at SCALE 11x and FOSDEM and talks at the O'Reilly Security Conference in Amsterdam, BSidesLV, OSCON, CactusCon, Linux World Expo, Penguicon, and many Linux Users' Groups.
+I also do a lot of public speaking on Linux and security including keynotes at FOSDEM 2019, Freenode Live!, OpenWest 2018, and SCALE 11x.
+I've also spoken at the O'Reilly Security Conference in Amsterdam, BSidesLV, OSCON, CactusCon, Linux World Expo, Penguicon, and many Linux Users' Groups.
 You can see a complete list of my presentations including slides on my talks page.

 I maintain a personal mastodon account @email@example.com and a twitter account, @kylerankin where I split my time talking about professional interests and personal hobbies.
 I also lurk on a number of IRC networks including #linux on the Ars Technica IRC server.
 In the past I served as president of the The North Bay Linux Users' Group for nine years.